The federal investigation into fraudulent co-working Ponzi scheme Bar Works has now landed its first conviction.

 The Real Deal first exposed Haddow’s connection to the company in January 2017, and investors from around the world filed several lawsuits against the firm that summer after months of missed payments.
 The company, which operated combination bar-and-office spaces across the U.S. and in Istanbul, sold securities tied to the rental income from its desks at these various locations.

 Another U.K. national, Savraj Gata-Aura, was arrested last month and also charged in connection with the Bar Works scheme.
-Gata-Aura, who allegedly made more than $3 million from the startup, has yet to convicted.
+Gata-Aura, who allegedly made more than $3 million from the startup, has yet to be convicted.